Why You Need Distributed Order Management in a Customer-Centric Retail World

 Distributed order management helps fulfill customer orders with rule-based procedures that allow retailers to maximize order fulfillment while meeting customer expectations at the lowest cost possible.
 Often these two constraints must be traded off over the other.
 For example, you delight the customer, but shipping costs were higher than the product purchased.
 Or on the flip side, you keep costs low by not offering two-day shipping but lose a customer to Amazon.

-DOM systems work to improve those supply chain kinks by automating key functions.
+A distributed order management system will work to improve those supply chain kinks by automating key functions.
 Those include:

 • Synchronizing order routing and inventory data with all sales channels and fulfillment centers